Iowa lawmaker says she plans to propose total abortion ban

 Democrats have criticized Republicans’ positions on abortion, saying they are not in line with Iowa voters and threaten women’s rights and reproductive health care.

-In a statement on Monday, Iowa House Democratic leader Jennifer Konfrst of Windsor Heights said Iowans overwhelmingly support access to abortion and reproductive freedom.
+In a statement on Monday, Konfrst said Iowans overwhelmingly support access to abortion and reproductive freedom.
 An October 2022 Des Moines Register/Mediacom Iowa Poll found that 61% of Iowans think abortion should be legal in all or most cases.

 She said Democrats are advocating to guarantee access to abortion in Iowa’s constitution and provide more access to reproductive health care during the session.